Automattic/jetpack/projects/js-packages/ai-client/src/data-flow/Readme.md

 ### Context Values

-The AI Assistant Context has the following values:
+The Ai Data Context has the following values:

 #### `suggestion`
 The suggestion value from the AI.